KartikChugh/Otto/README.md

 - **Select: _Regression > Sample Dataset_** to preview sample datasets for regression, and discover the strongest predictors using different best fit lines.

-- **Say: _Detect fraudulent credit card activity_** and select the Custom Dataset option to experience Otto's model recommendation system and interactive neural network designer.
+- **Say: _Detect fraudulent credit card activity_** and select the Custom Dataset option to experience Otto-matic model recommendation and an interactive neural network designer.

 - **Say: _I'd like to interpret the mood of a review_** to query Wit-powered natural language models for live results.